mgrainger87/LLMCodingBenchmarkingFramework/README.md

 ### Problem Definition

 The first phase of the benchmark suite is defining the problems that the AI models will attempt to solve.
 Problems are defined in a structured JSON format, which encapsulates various details of a problem including a unique identifier, description, function prototype, and correctness test suite among others.
 Each problem can also have multiple prompts to guide the AI models in generating solutions.

+For more details on the problem definition JSON format, see the [full specification](problem_definition.md).

 Here is an example of a basic problem definition: